TomekLesniak/docs.pl-pl/docs/framework/wcf/extending/how-to-retrieve-metadata-over-a-non-mex-binding.md

     </system.serviceModel>
     ```

-3. <span data-ttu-id="a6bd9-112">Tworzenie `MetadataExchangeClient` i `GetMetadata`wywoływanie .</span><span class="sxs-lookup"><span data-stu-id="a6bd9-112">Create a `MetadataExchangeClient` and call `GetMetadata`.</span></span> <span data-ttu-id="a6bd9-113">Istnieją dwa sposoby, aby to zrobić: można określić niestandardowe powiązanie w konfiguracji lub można określić niestandardowe powiązanie w kodzie, jak pokazano w poniższym przykładzie.</span><span class="sxs-lookup"><span data-stu-id="a6bd9-113">There are two ways to do this: you can specify the custom binding in configuration, or you can specify the custom binding in code, as shown in the following example.</span></span>
+3. <span data-ttu-id="c7709-112">Utwórz `MetadataExchangeClient` wywołanie i `GetMetadata` .</span><span class="sxs-lookup"><span data-stu-id="c7709-112">Create a `MetadataExchangeClient` and call `GetMetadata`.</span></span> <span data-ttu-id="c7709-113">Istnieją dwa sposoby, aby to zrobić: można określić niestandardowe powiązanie w konfiguracji lub można określić niestandardowe powiązanie w kodzie, jak pokazano w poniższym przykładzie.</span><span class="sxs-lookup"><span data-stu-id="c7709-113">There are two ways to do this: you can specify the custom binding in configuration, or you can specify the custom binding in code, as shown in the following example.</span></span>

     ```csharp
     // The custom binding is specified in configuration.